LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 ### ValueTransformer

-[ValueTransformer](/docs/handler-types/value-transformer) lets you transform source values using the available operations.<br/>
+[ValueTransformer](/docs/handler-types/value-transformer) let's you transform source values using the available operations.<br/>
-For example if the source value is in range [0, 1], this handler will let you transform it to lets say [10, 50].
+For example if the source value is in range [0, 1], this handler will let you transform it to let's say [10, 50].

 See [Transforms](/docs/discussions/transforms.md) discussion.